 Preparing for the Now, Near and Far

 For many organizations, the return of people to the office will happen in waves and differ across geographies, as they bring segments of their workforce safely back into the office.
-Our Senior Interior Designer, Jenny Garda, shares how she’s adapted her design thought process for our own space as well as for our customers during the return to the office.
+Our design team shares how we’ve adapted the design thought process for our own space as well as for our customers during the return to the office.

 Q: How are you looking at “post COVID” design?